Terms and Conditions of Offer for entry in the Academic Year

 Failure to enrol at the University of Roehampton

-If you transfer to another UK university which is a registered Tier 4 Educational Sponsor for the start of the same term, any partial refund due will be transferred to the university concerned, once Roehampton has received evidence from that university that it is acting as your Tier 4 sponsor.
+If you transfer to another UK university which is a registered Student route Educational Sponsor for the start of the same term, any partial refund due will be transferred to the university concerned, once Roehampton has received evidence from that university that it is acting as your Student route sponsor.
 No transfer of funds will be made if you transfer to any other type of institution.

 Withdrawal to return home